 Reasons for technical debt

 Sometimes, it’s worth having something immediately—even if you have to pay a little extra for it.
 For example, having a car right now will open up a world of possibilities for a person.
 This is why many people choose to take out a loan, which means they’re entering into financial debt.
-This debt is considered a preferable outcome to saving up for years to pay for a car in full.
+This debt is considered a preferable cost versus saving up for years to pay for a car in full.

 This illustrates why some IT managers choose to release a product or application with some technical debt.
 They decide that releasing the application with known issues, even though it will require extra work later, is better for their goals compared to fixing any bugs, glitches, or problems with its architecture before its release.